 - Afghan Women Judges Association (AWJA)

-- Afghan Legal Research and Development Organisation (ALRDO)
+- Afghanistan Legal Research and Development Organization (ALRDO)